MicrosoftDocs/cpp-docs/docs/standard-library/recursive-directory-iterator-class.md

 The first constructor produces an end-of-sequence iterator.
 The second and third constructors store **`false`** in `no_push` and `directory_options::none` in `myoptions`, then attempt to open and read *pval* as a directory.
 If successful, they initialize `mystack` and `myentry` to designate the first non-directory filename in the nested sequence; otherwise they produce an end-of-sequence iterator.

 The fourth and fifth constructors behave the same as the second and third, except that they first store *opts* in `myoptions`.
-The defaulted construtors behave as expected.
+The default constructor behaves as expected.

 ## See also